jonelo/jacksum/README.md

 #### 6 parameters
 Jacksum supports the quasi standard called "Rocksoft (tm) Model CRC Algorithm" to customize CRCs by setting 6 parameters.

-Example to get the Castagnoli CRC-32:
+Example 1: get the Castagnoli CRC-32 in lower hex

     $ jacksum -a crc:32,1EDC6F41,FFFFFFFF,true,true,FFFFFFFF -x -q txt:123456789
     e3069283 9

+Example 2: as above by using an alias

+    $ jacksum -a crc32c -x -q txt:123456789
+    e3069283 9

+#### 7 parameters

+An extended model with 7 CRC parameters is also supported in order to define CRCs that incorporate the length of the message.
+If the 7th parameter is set to true, the most significant octet of the length will be processed first to the update method of the CRC.
+If it is set to false, the least significant octet of the length will be processed first to the update method of the CRC.

+Example 1: get the POSIX 1003.2 CRC algorithm

+   $ jacksum -a crc:32,04C11DB7,0,false,false,FFFFFFFF,false -x -q txt:123456789
+   377a6011 9

+Example 2: as above by using an alias

+   $ jacksum -a cksum -x -q txt:123456789
+   377a6011 9

-#### 7, and 8 parameters
+#### 8 parameters

-An extended model with 8 CRC parameters is also supported in order to define CRCs that incorporate the length of the message.
+An extended model with 8 CRC parameters is also supported in order to define CRCs that incorporate the length of the message, and to XOR the length of the value before it gets included to the CRC.

-Example to simulate the output of the sum command from [Plan 9](https://en.wikipedia.org/wiki/Plan_9_from_Bell_Labs):
+Example 1: get the output of the sum command from [Plan 9](https://en.wikipedia.org/wiki/Plan_9_from_Bell_Labs):

     $ jacksum -a crc:32,04C11DB7,0,true,true,0,true,CC55CC55 -x -q txt:123456789
+    afcbb09a 9

+Example 2: as above by using an alias

+    $ jacksum -a sum_plan9 -x -q txt:123456789
     afcbb09a 9

 ### Investigate CRC parameters